 Free and located in the middle of downtown Branson, we enjoyed the hikes at Lakeside Wilderness Area.
 There was one trail with about 300 steps down, and then back up leading to a waterfall, which was unfortunately dried up.
 Nice views and a peaceful hike.

-Nice museum with area history and a children’s area where the kids got to pet guinea pigs, experiment with magnets, and learn about geography.
+The Ralph Foster Museum was a nice resource to learn about local history.
+A fun children’s area allowed the kids an opportunity to pet guinea pigs, experiment with magnets, and learn about geography.

 One Room Schoolhouse